-Tadd ha tad-vanaṁ nāma, tad-vanam ity upāsitavyam (Kena Up.
-4.6).
+Tadd ha tad-vanaṁ nāma, tad-vanam ity upāsitavyam (Kena 4.6) says the Kenopanishad.
 How do you adorn Brahman as the most lovable of all beings, the dearest of objects?
 Varenyam: Varenya is the adorable.
 It is adorable because it is great and grand, and adorable because it is lovable and dear.
-It has two aesthetic characteristics, sublimity and beauty, and both are to be seen in God—this great Brahman Tattva, the Atma Tattva.
+It has two aesthetic characteristics, sublimity and beauty, and both are to be seen in God—this the great Brahman tattva, the Atma tattva.

-Might and attraction—both qualities are in Godhead.
+Might and attraction—both qualities are in God.
 Very few things combine these characteristics.
-There is great strength in a bulldozer; it can crush us if we go near it, but it has no beauty.
+There is great strength in a bulldozer, it can crush us if we go near it, but it has no beauty.
 It does not attract us, and we do not want to go on looking at it.
 It has a great force, a crushing force, great power, but no beauty.
 But certain beautiful things have no power, such as a flower in the garden.
-A rose, a jasmine, a lotus is very beautiful, but is not strong and powerful like an elephant.
+A rose, a jasmine, a lotus is very beautiful, but they are not strong and powerful like an elephant.
 God is power and beauty combined.

 It is Aristotle who mentioned in his metaphysics that God pulls the world towards Himself as the beloved pulls the lover.
 These are examples and illustrations which defy logical considerations and mathematical calculations.
 Love is not logic and it is not mathematics, but it is something more than this.
 It is more precise than mathematics and more exact than any kind of calculation that we can think of, and greater than logic.
 Logic and mathematics are the greatest of sciences, so to say, but love is a greater science; and in the spiritual field especially, it is this that acts.
-The love of God, called mumukshutva, is the source of the student’s success in the field of yoga.
+The love of God, called mumukshutva, is the source of the success of the student of yoga in this field.

-Yad arcimad yad aṇubhyo’ṇu ca, yasmin lokā nihitā lokinas ca, tad etad akṣaram brahma sa prāṇas tad u vāṇ manaḥ, tad etat satyam, tad amṛtam, tad veddhavyam, saumya, viddhi (2.2.2): That great Reality, which has been described in cosmological terms in the earlier mantras, is manifesting its radiance in the form of this creation.
+Yad arcimad yad aṇubhyo’ṇu ca, yasmin lokā nihitā lokinas ca, tad etad akṣaram brahma sa prāṇas tad u vāṇ manaḥ, tad etat satyam, tad amṛtam, tad veddhavyam, saumya, viddhi (2.2.2): That great Reality, which has been described in cosmological terms in the earlier mantras, is manifesting its radiance, its flames in the form of this creation.
 The world as an emanation from God is actually the rays of this Supreme Being manifesting themselves, as it were.
-It is the light of Brahman that is visible here as the world of perception, light that is condensed into solid matter but is nevertheless more subtle than even the subtlest atomic particles of life.
-It is arcimad and also anubhyo’nu, meaning radiance and subtler than the subtlest.
+It is the light of Brahman that is visible here as the world of perception, light getting condensed into solid matter but is nevertheless more subtle than even the subtlest atomic particles of life.
+It is arcimad and also anubhyo’nu, meaning radiance, and subtler than the subtle.
 It is subtle because of its not being an object of perception.
 All that can be conceived, thought of, spoken about or perceived are gross in their form.
-But this one, which is the knower and the seer of things and cannot in any way be equated anywhere near objectivity of any kind, should naturally be very subtle.
+But this one, which is the knower and the seer of things, and cannot in any way be equated with objectivity of any kind, should naturally be very subtle.
 It cannot be known at all, inasmuch as it is the knower of things.
 Inasmuch as it is the knower of things, it cannot be known; therefore, it is anu, subtle.

-Tad amṛtam: It is immortal nectar.
-See it as delicious honey.
+Tad amṛtam: It is immortal nectar, sweet as delicious honey.
 Immortal experience does not mean just existing for a long time, doing nothing.
 That is not immortality.
 It is a durationless experience where the concept of individual existence is completely abolished and transcended.
 For us who are living in a world of space and time, for us who are physical bodies, to be immortal would seem like living for a long time in some place, without dying.
 This is a crude, childish idea of deathlessness.
 That which is deathlessness is also not physical.
 That which is not physical is also not in space and time; therefore, it is not in some place that it may endure for a long time.
-The very idea or notion of immortality has to be reevaluated.
+The very idea or notion of immortality has to be re-evaluated.

-Tad veddhavyam: This great being is our aim.

-You have to hit it as you hit an object with an arrow.
-Oh dear brother, disciple, friend, student, whoever you are, saumya.
-Oh blessed soul, seeker of Truth, listen to me.
+Tad veddhavyam: This Great Being is our aim.
+We have to hit it as we hit an object with an arrow.
+O dear brother, disciple, friend, student, whoever you are, saumya.
+O blessed soul, seeker of Truth, listen to me.
 Hit this object by the power of concentration as an archer hits a target with an arrow that he discharges from a bent bow.
 In the third mantra, the practice of spirituality, or sadhana, is compared to an archer employing an arrow shot through a bow for the purpose of hitting a target.
 Now what is this arrow?
 What is this target?
 What is the bow in the case of this sadhana, the spiritual practice?
 Upanishad knowledge is the bow.
 With the help of the knowledge that you have gained by a study of the Upanishads, and by deep contemplation on the Upanishads, consider that as the great weapon.
 Upanishad is a great weapon.

 Ātmā: The individual soul which seeks liberation is the arrow.
 Brahman is the target.
 With great concentration, with unwavering attention, you must aim this arrow on that object.
 As the arrow merges in the object by striking it directly, the Atman, this individual, this mind, has to get dissolved in that object.
 The concentration of the archer in respect of a target is well known.
 He does not know what is happening to him on either side.
 His ability to concentrate on one point is such that he will not see anything other than the object.